Why I Don’t Want to Lose Weight

 No more wishing.
 No more waiting to live my life.

 I’m giving up waiting to capture what alludes me.
 I choose to be happy now.
-I choose to be me now.
+I choose to love me as I am.

 MY WEIGHT HAS NOTHING TO DO WITH YOU

 If you’re super fit, that’s great!
 For real, I’m happy that you’re happy.
 But you reaching your goals really does not motivate me.
 I’m not in the same place as you.
 I’m totally thrilled for you that you’re fit and thin.
 Now, you can feel free to be happy for me that I’m strong and fulfilled in my life doing the things that matter to me.

 I don’t want a trainer.
 I don’t want to be pushed.
 I’ll just take acceptance, thank you.